-Self-monitoring Example The simple practice of recording the patient's eating and physical activity habits, as well as thoughts or feelings connected to those habits, enables patients to track progress toward goals and gain perspective over behavior patterns.
+Self-monitoring 14 Example The simple practice of recording the patient's eating and physical activity habits, as well as thoughts or feelings connected to those habits, enables patients to track progress toward goals and gain perspective over behavior patterns.
 Daily food and activity tracking.

-Stress management Example Identifying areas of habitual stress and typical responses with the goal of implementing healthy coping and stres Relaxation techniques that don't involve eating or drinking, like meditation, or low-intensity activity.
+Stress management 15 Example Identifying areas of habitual stress and typical responses with the goal of implementing healthy coping and stress reduction strategies.
+Relaxation techniques that don't involve eating or drinking, like meditation, or low-intensity activity.

-Stimulus control Example After patients learn to identify the stimuli in their common environments that prompt incidental behaviors, they can modify the environment to limit their exposure to those stimuli.
-Listing common food cues and modifying the environment to reduce those cues such as removing high-calorie foods from accessible areas.
+Stimulus control 14 Example After patients learn to identify the stimuli in their common environments that prompt incidental behaviors, they can modify the environment to limit their exposure to those stimuli.
+Listing common food cues and modifying the environment to reduce those cues, such as removing high-calorie foods from accessible areas.

-Behavioral substitution Example Identifying cues to eat that are not related to hunger and substitute alternative behaviors for eating.
-Listing common food cues and substitute responses like cleaning or other low-intensity activities.
+Behavioral substitution 14 Example Identifying cues to eat that are not related to hunger and substituting alternative behaviors for eating.
+Listing common food cues and substituting responses like cleaning or other low-intensity activities.

-Social support Example Designating other helpers to appropriate support roles.
+Social support 15 Example Designating other helpers to appropriate support roles.
 Practicing assertiveness to ask for help or designating a walking partner.

-Problem-solving Example These are skills that help patients to identify current problems or anticipate potential problems, devise and implement solutions, and assess the effectiveness of the solution.
+Problem-solving 14 Example These are skills that help patients to identify current problems or anticipate potential problems, devise and implement solutions, and assess the effectiveness of the solution.
 Most of the examples listed are examples of problem solving.

-Cognitive reframing Example The ways that patients view themselves and their behaviors can influence their ability to initiate and sustain behavior changes.
+Cognitive reframing 14 Example The ways that patients view themselves and their behaviors can influence their ability to initiate and sustain behavior changes.
 Reframing a negative attitude into a positive one encourages patients to focus on progress as a habit rather than on setbacks.
 If patients set 4 goals and achieve 3 of them, they should feel positive about the achievements and not consider the setback.

-Goal setting Example Setting goals for behavioral weight management should focus on progress and achievement over time.
-More about discussing goals can be found in the section titled Setting Individual Goals of the Rethink Your Obesity Discussions guide.
+Goal setting 14 Example Setting goals for behavioral weight management should focus on progress and achievement over time.
 Setting a goal to cook most meals at home for 2 weeks with an incentive of dining out at the end of that time period.

-Benefits of Behavioral Therapy
+Benefits of Behavioral Therapy15